House of Lords (Exclusion of Hereditary Peers) Bill

 The bill makes several key changes to the House of Lords Act 1999:

-• Amendments to the 1999 Act: The bill removes sections of the 1999 Act related to exceptions and the by-election process for hereditary peers, streamlining the legislation.
+- Amendments to the 1999 Act: The bill removes inconsistencies and redundant clauses within the 1999 Act related to the by-election system and exceptions for hereditary peers.

 Government Spending